 And hung up.
 Seriously.
 I wish I’d recorded the call.

 I understand the issues facing local government.
-The ever increasing burden of Adult Social Care for an aging population against an ever shrinking budget.
+The ever increasing burden of Adult Social Care for an ageing population against an ever-shrinking budget.

 But how out of control is this department if the Customer Service Advisors are telling customers to go away and try again in a few months…?!

 It gets worse too.

 You see, I had called up a week earlier and requested the application forms be sent to us.
 The rather helpful chap I spoke with understood my request and was happy to arrange for them to be sent.

 When the mail came – instead of a postal vote application form, it was a proxy vote application form – totally different thing.